Recruiting and retaining staff in the construction industry – Part 1: Being good to your employees and using referrals

 If you are good to your employees, they will tell their friends.
 Just like good contracts come through referrals, so can good employees.
 After work, your employees go out for beers with their friends.
 They are going to talk about work.
 Usually, these guys complain about their day and the shitty company they work for because they’re treated poorly.
 What if, instead, they were bragging because they worked for you, the best construction company in town.
 After a few days, weeks, months, the guys at the other companies will be banging down your door for a job.

 Ok, so hopefully we’ve convinced you how important this is, here are some things you can start doing today.

 Pay them well

-The average yearly wage of BC construction employees in 2016 was $57,700.
-That is roughly $28.85/hr.
+The average yearly wage of BC construction employees in 2022 was $58,750.
 How much are you paying your employees?
 Can you prove that it is fair and competitive?
 When finding good help is hard, that competitive wage may be above the industry standard.
 You don’t want it to be only about wage, but offering competitive wages out of the blocks can save you lost money on subpar tradesmen that do subpar work.

 Building out a compensation plan goes hand in hand with performance management.
 Dyggz can help with both of these, we do more than websites.

 Having a performance management plan in place may sound like something only major corporations do.
 It’s not.
 It’s something successful companies do to continue to grow.
 It doesn’t need to be formal 6-month check-ins with a manager but having targets to hit and rewarding employees when they hit them is a strong motivator.
 Because, of course, you must be a current employee in order to receive the reward.